-Our memoir is or will be published in four countries:
+Our memoir was published in five countries:

 American Publisher: Thomas Dunne/St. Martin’s Press (May 2011)

 Korean Publisher: Lifemap (June 2011)

 Italian Publisher: Edizioni Piemme (December 2011)